 Professor Geoff Rodgers

-Professor Rodgers was appointed to Brunel University London in 1989 as a lecturer in Physics, becoming a Reader in Mathematical Physics in 2001 and Professor of Theoretical Physics in 2003.
+Professor Geoff Rodgers was appointed to Brunel in 1989 as a lecturer in Physics, becoming a Reader in Mathematical Physics in 2001 and Professor of Theoretical Physics in 2003.
 In 2004 he joined the Brunel Graduate School and was appointed Pro-Vice-Chancellor for Research in 2008.
-In 2013 he was appointed as Vice-Principal (Research).
+He was promoted to Deputy Vice-Chancellor for Research in 2014 and appointed Vice-Provost for Research in 2018.